-This objective is addressed within CROSSMOBY WP 3.1 according to a process that is meant to support stakeholder dialogue and decision-making on the basis of sound technical elements.
 These elements are providing a deeper and shared knowledge and understanding on the functioning of the transport system of the IT-SI cross-border area (and related needs).

 The process of reaching such knowledge recalls the DIKW (Data, Information, Knowledge and Wisdom) pyramid.
-In fact, start from gathering and sharing data, include their organisation and structuring in a database as to provide shared information, which is further elaborated as to reach a deeper knowledge supporting the development of a shared vision (see Figure 1).
+In fact, it includes gathering and sharing data, their organisation in a database as to provide shared information, which is further elaborated as to reach a deeper knowledge supporting the development of a shared vision (see Figure 1).
 In this purpose the present deliverable represents a key element in reaching a shared knowledge by focusing on the analyses of the transport system on the basis of the data collected and structured according to the D. 3.5.2.